Refined multiplicative tensor product of matrix factorizations: Introduction

 In the sequel, except otherwise stated, $K$ is a field and $K[[x]]$ (resp. $K[[y]]$) is the formal power series ring in the variables $x=x_{1},\cdots,x_{r}$ (resp. $y=y_{1},\cdots,y_{s}$).
 Let $f\in K[[x]]$ and $g\in K[[y]]$ be nonzero noninvertible elements.\\ Eisenbud also found out that matrix factorizations of a power series $f\in K[[x]]$ are closely related to the homological properties of modules over quotient rings $K[[x]]/(f)$.
 He proved that all maximal Cohen-Macaulay modules (MCM modules) without free summands are described by matrix factorizations.
 See \cite{leuschke2012cohen} and \cite{huneke2002two} for more background on MCM modules. \\ Yoshino \cite{yoshino1998tensor} found a way to relate MCM modules over $K[[x]]/(f)$ and over $K[[y]]/(g)$ with MCM modules over $K[[x,y]]/(f+g)$.
-In fact, he constructed a tensor product denoted $\widehat{\otimes}$ which is such that if $X$ is a matrix factorization of $f\in K[[x]]$ and $Y$ is a matrix factorization of $g\in K[[y]]$, then $X\widehat{\otimes}Y$ is a matrix factorization of $f+g\in K[[x,y]]$. \\ In \cite{fomatati2022tensor}, without resorting to homological methods, the author constructed a bifunctorial operation and its variant respectively denoted by $\widetilde{\otimes}$ and $\widetilde{\otimes}'$ which are such that $X \widetilde{\otimes} Y$ and $X\widetilde{\otimes}'Y$ are two different (but of the same size) matrix factorizations of the product $fg\in K[[x,y]]$. \\ In this paper, we refine the construction of $\widetilde{\otimes}$ and obtain another bifunctorial operation which unlike $\widetilde{\otimes}$ has no variants as will be discussed in Remark \ref{remark: comparison between the two multiplicative tensor prdts} .
+In fact, he constructed a tensor product denoted $\widehat{\otimes}$ which is such that if $X$ is a matrix factorization of $f\in K[[x]]$ and $Y$ is a matrix factorization of $g\in K[[y]]$, then $X\widehat{\otimes}Y$ is a matrix factorization of $f+g\in K[[x,y]]$. \\ In \cite{fomatati2022tensor}, without resorting to homological methods, the author constructed a bifunctorial operation denoted by $\widetilde{\otimes}$ which is such that $X \widetilde{\otimes} Y$ is a matrix factorizations of the product $fg\in K[[x,y]]$. \\ In this paper, we refine the construction of $\widetilde{\otimes}$ and obtain another bifunctorial operation which unlike $\widetilde{\otimes}$ has no variants as will be discussed in Remark \ref{remark: comparison between the two multiplicative tensor prdts} .